BenK/userpoints/README.txt

   If a tid is passed in that category's sum is returned otherwise the sites default category is used

+userpoints_get_max_points($uid = NULL, $tid = NULL);
+  Returns an integer of the sum of the user's max points achieved If a tid is passed in that category's sum is returned otherwise the sites default category is used

 userpoints_get_vid()
   Returns an integer of the userpoints Vocabulary